 Already some experts have described this mass testing strategy as being fundamentally flawed, so does the Secretary of State think that the Prime Minister is gambling on something that the experts feel cannot be delivered?

 On Tuesday, the Secretary of State failed to answer my hon.
 Friend the Member for Central Ayrshire (Dr Whitford) when she asked if it would be better to allow tests to be carried out locally and just move the samples around the UK instead of moving potentially infectious people.
 As he did not give an answer then, will he consider this now?

 Finally, will the Secretary of State join me in welcoming the launch of Scotland’s Protect Scotland mobile tracing app yesterday?
 What update can he give the House on his own Government’s plans to release a similar app?

-We have been working with the Scottish Government, as well as with the Welsh Government and the Northern Ireland Government, and actually Governments internationally, on an update on the app technology.
+We have been working with the Scottish Government, as well as the Welsh Government and the Northern Ireland Government and, actually, Governments internationally, on an update on the app technology.

 On the hon.
 Gentleman’s first point, there were, in the spring, some people who complained about my determination to expand our testing capacity at a record pace.
 We are hearing some of those voices again complaining that we want to increase testing.
 Both the SNP and Labour are making a huge mistake in opposing mass testing.
 It is an incredibly important tool in our arsenal.

 My right hon.
 Friend is a great supporter of the UK’s businesses and entrepreneurs.
 In his measures to tackle the virus, will he intercede with his public health colleagues to prioritise the businesses that generate economic growth, so that when this is over we have an economy that is prosperous enough to cash the very generous cheques that we have written?